Shan'ge, the "Mountain Songs": Reception

-Hsu concluded that the book is "is a tremendous contribution to" various area students and "global anthropological history."
+Hsu concluded that the book "is a tremendous contribution to" various area students and "global anthropological history."
 Hsu stated that the prose was "scholarly yet reader-friendly" and that there was "rigorous translation and analysis" from both co-authors.
 Hsu stated that there were Simplified characters and some typographical errors in the initial printing of the book.

 McLaren wrote in regards to the understanding of Wu and "the scholarly depth of its annotations", "one can say that this work supersedes earlier translations."
 She praised the inclusion of the Chinese original text.
 She concluded that it is "a work of remarkable erudition."

 Lowry concluded that the contents have "made significant strides toward helping scholars to gain new insights from the historical record."

 Zeitlin argued the book is "something of a missed opportunity" due to the omission of portions of the collection and too much prominence of the glossary, as well as translation errors with Ōki's introduction.
 She recommends the translations of the songs and their notes but stated "other components are to be used with caution."